CSUF-PinMe/PinMe/README.md

 # PinMe - Core App

+## Current App State
+- Map with coordinate values shown at the bottom of the screen.
+- Coordinates are also printed in the console as you move around the map.
+- API key has been added so we can build apks and the map will continue to work.

 ## Description

 This is a React Native app created with the Expo CLI to display a simple map view (Google Maps API).